kramerkeller/website/README.md

 to be *dangerous*.
 This means you'll be able to use Git to track changes in your projects, back up data, share your work with others, and collaborate with programmers and other users of Git.
-The result in Atom appears as shown in Figure 25.
-As mentioned in Learn Enough Text Editor to Be Dangerous, Atom includes a Markdown previewer via the Packages menu item shown in Figure 26, which (after resizing the window) results in the preview shown in Figure 27.15